How to Engrave a Necklace Yourself – 5 Easy Methods

 • Masking tape (optional, to secure the pendant)

-Step 1: Create a design
+Step 1: Create the Design

-Step 2: Prepare the trailer
+Step 2: Prepare the Pendant

-Secure the pendant to the cutting mat so that it doesn't move during engraving.
+Secure the pendant to the cutting mat so it doesn't move during engraving.
 Use masking tape if necessary.

-Step 3: Insert the engraving tool
+Step 3: Insert the Engraving Tool

-Step 4: Select material settings
+Step 4: Select Material Settings

-Step 5: Start engraving
+Step 5: Start Engraving

-Step 6: Cleaning
+Step 6: Clean

 Advantages: